NexusNation/Documentation/Guides/TTT.md

 **Drone turret** - Purchasing this item from the store allows the player to place a dronegun on the ground that will then shoot at any players within its line of sight, inguring them until death.<font style="color: rgb(255,0,0)"> - Traitor only</font>

 **Poison Smoke** - This item can be purchased from the store by a traitor.
 Once thrown, any players in the smokes radius will begin to take damage.
 This damage will continue until the smoke dissipates.<font style="color: rgb(255,0,0)"> - Traitor only</font>

+**Silent AWP** - This item can be purchased from the store by a traitor.
+When fired, the first shot coming from this weapon will be completely silent.<font style="color: rgb(255,0,0)"> - Traitor only</font>

+**C4** - Purchasing the C4 item allows the player to place a c4 on the ground in a location of their choice.
+They are then able to choose how long it will be until the C4 explodes.<font style="color: rgb(255,0,0)"> - Traitor only</font>

 ----------